-RULES READ OVER TO EACH BOY ...
-ON ADMISSION.
+RULES READ OVER TO EACH BOY ON ADMISSION.

-Each lad who is permitted to enter this House and to make it his home, is reminded thatand .-- All gambling, swearing, smoking, and spitting, is strictly forbidden.
+Each lad who is permitted to enter this House and to make it his home, is reminded that-

-1st .- Prompt and willing obedience to the Master and Matron and Assistant Masters in all things is expected.
+1st.-Prompt and willing obedience to the Master and Matron and Assistant Masters in all things is expected.